-Third, reading and writing can be used in combination to accomplish particular goals.
-The Common Core emphasizes two particular goals for such combining: using writing to improve learning from text, and using the reading of multiple texts to improve the writing of syntheses or reports.
-The first of these is the most pertinent to these queries.
+Third, reading and writing can be used in combination to accomplish goals.
+The Common Core emphasizes two goals for such combining: using writing to improve learning from text and using the reading of multiple texts to improve the writing of syntheses or reports.

 Steve Graham and Michael Hebert (201) carried out a meta-analysis of more than 100 studies in which students wrote about text.
 They found that writing in various ways about what one had read improved comprehension and learning, and it did so better than reading alone, reading and rereading, or reading and discussing.

 Students should not just be writing about text, they should be learning how to write about text effectively: how to write to text models, how to write summaries, how to write extended critiques and analyses, and how to write syntheses.

 So, my reading of the research says: Teach kids to write and use this instruction to improve reading achievement.
 Do it separately and you are leaving achievement points on the table.
 No question this could be accomplished by two different teachers, but what a complicated mess that makes of it.
 Simplify.